“I’m writing my will,” I announced.

 “According to the stats, there are a lot more white rhinos.
 Maybe you should help the black ones,” Alison googled further.
 “Oh, wait… the black ones have been making a comeback.
 That’s good.”

 “Actually, it’s the black rhinos you hear about in the news all the time.
 You don’t really hear much about the white rhino anymore,” Dave pondered aloud.
-“And are they even white or is that just from rolling around in the dust?
-Because they look grey.”
+“And are they even white or is that just from rolling around in the dust because they actually look sorta grey.”

 “There are thousands of white rhinos and less than one-hundred of the Javan and Sumatran ones,” Laverne scrolled down her phone.
 “Actually, those last two don’t even have horns, just bumps.
 And they’re a lot smaller than the African ones.
 Are they still rhinos if they no longer look like rhinos?”